danbev/learning-ai/notes/trustification/task.md

 domain and that we would need to store in the vector store.
 Anything else can hopefully be reteived from other sources using other agent tools.

+One option if we did not want to use Rust at the moment is to use one of the OpenSource databases that is implemented in Rust but also provide Python libraries which both Qdrant and LanceDB do.

 ##### Agent
 In the examples above we have used an agent that first retrieves information from a vector database using the query for the llm.
 These documents are then